brouberol/infrastructure/ansible/README.md

 ...
 ```

-The ansible path is dynamically tweaked in the `Makefile` to include the roles for the host being deployed.
+The ansible path is dynamically tweaked in the `Makefile` to include the roles for the host being deployed, and we rely on an [unofficial patch](https://github.com/brouberol/infrastructure/blob/b55bd2737526dc2501fdf0b4fddf50d0c85a0f62/misc/ansible-role-searchpath.diff) to make the common macros discoverable from any role, after (what I think is) a regression in Ansible.